iRGBit/indexhelper/README.md

 Enjoy!!!

 **Example Output**
-Have a look at the example folder for example file outputs, e.g. an idex of the GNU license.
+Have a look at the example folder for example file outputs, e.g. an [index of the GNU license](https://github.com/iRGBit/indexhelper/blob/master/examples/GNU_license_example_output.txt).

 **Future improvements will include**